Newbury, New Hampshire: Geography

-According to the United States Census Bureau, the town has a total area of 98.7 km2, of which 92.8 sqkm are land and 5.9 sqkm are water, comprising 5.94% of the town.
-Mount Sunapee, the highest point in town, has an elevation of 831 m above sea level.
-The northern half of the town drains into Lake Sunapee, which in turns drains west via the Sugar River into the Connecticut River and thence to Long Island Sound.
-The southern half of the town, including the eastern side of Mount Sunapee, drains via Andrew Brook and the West Branch of the Warner River to the Warner River, which flows east to the Contoocook River, then into the Merrimack River, and ultimately to the Gulf of Maine.
+Newbury is in west-central New Hampshire, in western Merrimack County.
+The western border of the town is the Sullivan County line.
 The village of Newbury is located at the south end of Lake Sunapee near the geographic center of the town.
 The village is at the junction of New Hampshire Route 103 and 103A.
 Route 103 leads northwest, past the entrance to Mount Sunapee Resort (a state park) and into the town of Sunapee.
 To the southeast, Route 103 passes the village of South Newbury before entering the town of Bradford.
 Route 103A proceeds north, parallel to the east shore of Lake Sunapee, and passes the village of Blodgett Landing before entering the town of New London.

+According to the U.S. Census Bureau, the town has a total area of 98.7 km2, of which 92.8 sqkm are land and 5.9 sqkm are water, comprising 5.94% of the town.
+Mount Sunapee, the highest point in town, has an elevation of 831 m above sea level.
+The northern half of the town drains into Lake Sunapee, which in turns drains west via the Sugar River into the Connecticut River and thence to Long Island Sound.
+The southern half of the town, including the eastern side of Mount Sunapee, drains via Andrew Brook and the West Branch of the Warner River to the Warner River, which flows east to the Contoocook River, then into the Merrimack River, and ultimately to the Gulf of Maine.